mem-memov/novikov.blog/cloco8wfv000808le8r82a6tw.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698655070213/a859739d-f66c-4576-b8a9-c8a2ca8c098a.jpeg align="center")

 As you already know from posts in this blog I'm working on an in-memory graph database.
-So, the talk by Dmitry Karayev was most important for me.
+So, the talk by Dmitry Karyayev was most important for me.

 Dmitry explained the internal workings of their in-memory database called Alien.
 It utilizes the off-heap memory via a Java API.
 The database itself is written in Scala.
 Type constraints prevent errors that could appear in a less strict programming language.